- FAQS concerning Rhode Island spousal support

 Permanent alimony allowed in Rhode Island?

 Indefinite alimony may be ordered in a case where a party is seriously disabled or as a result of old age is unable to work.
-Indefinite alimony could also be awarded in a plethora of different factual circumstances.
+Indefinite alimony could also be awarded in a plethora of different factual circumstances. see Wrobleski v Wrobleski, 653 A.2d at 734(R.I.
+1995)

 The Court must look at “The health, age, station, occupation, amount and source of income, vocational skills and employ-ability of the party’s in making a spousal support award.”
 Ability to pay is a crucial factor in determining the amount of alimony and whether alimony should be awarded.
 There are many cases in which a spouse is in desperate need of alimony, but the other spouse does not have the ability to pay alimony.
 In some cases, the spouse does not have an ability to pay because of a child support obligation to the other spouse or child support owed for other children.